cloud-agnost/agnost-website/blog/2024-03-01-overview-of-agnost-authentication.md

 In the rapidly evolving world of software development, the quest for more efficient, secure, and scalable solutions is never-ending.
-Agnost is **an open-source Kubernetes Development Platform** designed to simplify the backend development process, offering an all-in-one solution that includes an application server, database, authentication, queues, cache, cronjobs, and real-time capabilities.
+Agnost is **an open-source App Development Platform** designed to simplify the backend development process, offering an all-in-one solution that includes an application server, database, authentication, queues, cache, cronjobs, and real-time capabilities.
 Today, we're diving into one of the key modules of